-A good starting point is SentiWordNet [32, 33], as recent research has proven this large (semantic) sentiment lexicon for English, generated by means of machine learning techniques, to be rather effective when used for analyzing sentiment in texts published in our reference language, i.e., English [34].
+A good starting point is SentiWordNet [33, 34], as recent research has proven this large (semantic) sentiment lexicon for English, generated by means of machine learning techniques, to be rather effective when used for analyzing sentiment in texts published in our reference language, i.e., English [35].
 As a first step, one could consider translating texts from a target language, i.e., Dutch, to our reference language, i.e., English, in order to be able to subsequently utilize the well-established SentiWordNet sentiment lexicon for the reference language in the sentiment analysis process.

-However, as subjectivity is associated with word meanings rather than words [35], literal translation of texts to a reference language in order to benefit from the available sentiment lexicon for the reference language may be suboptimal in automated sentiment analysis of texts in another language.
-As an alternative, we therefore propose to map the sentiment from the reference sentiment lexicon to a sentiment lexicon for the target language, by means of traversing relations between large language-specific semantic lexical resources, thus accounting for word meanings rather than lexical representations.
-Additionally, we consider an approach that involves propagating sentiment from a seed set of words in a language-specific semantic lexical resource for each considered language separately, in order to generate language-specific sentiment lexicons which can subsequently be used in language-specific sentiment analysis methods.
+However, as subjectivity is associated with word meanings rather than words [36], literal translation of texts to a reference language in order to benefit from the available sentiment lexicon for the reference language may not be very effective in automated sentiment analysis of texts in another language.
+Consequently, we propose to map the sentiment from the reference sentiment lexicon to a sentiment lexicon for the target language, by means of traversing relations between large language-specific semantic lexical resources, thus accounting for word meanings rather than lexical representations.
+Additionally, we consider an alternative approach, which involves propagating sentiment from a seed set of words in a language-specific semantic lexical resource for each considered language separately in order to generate language-specific sentiment lexicons which can subsequently be used in languagespecific sentiment analysis methods.

 The main contribution of our work lies in our novel sentiment mapping method, which exploits relations between language-specific semantic lexicons in order to construct a sentiment lexicon for a target language.
-We compare the effectiveness of this method with that of an existing machinetranslation approach and a method that focuses on semantic relations within, rather than across languages.
+Another contribution lies in our comparison of the effectiveness of this method with that of an existing machine-translation approach and a method that focuses on semantic relations within, rather than across languages.
 We thus aim to provide insight in the importance of semantics for multi-lingual sentiment analysis.